Valaciclovir Tablets

 -

 Valaciclovir is an antiviral medicine used to treat genital herpes.
-You can use valaciclovir the first time you get an outbreak and to treat or suppress repeat outbreaks.
+You can use valaciclovir the first time you get an outbreak.
+It’s also used to treat repeat outbreaks or to prevent outbreaks from happening.

 Prices